grahamc/grahamc.github.com/_posts/2009-07-21-what-not-to-do-ever.markdown

 title: "Business: What to do, and what not to do"
 disqus_id: ac0b41f6f667c14636acecd74bcad290
 ---
-When I was working for [Easily Amused, Inc.](http://easilyamusedinc.com/) they started a blog named What Not To Do, Ever.
-Of course, this didn't work out as planned.
-Yadda yadda.
-Typical stuff for working at Easily Amused.

-Anywho, when I quit I wrote myself a list - things not to do... ever.

 ### What You Shouldn't <em>Ever</em> Do
 #### Even If You're Starving